-The requirements stated in the Master Contract between employees in the certified collective bargaining unit and the board regarding family and medical leave of such employees will be followed.
+The requirements stated in the Master Contracts between employees in the collective bargaining units and the board regarding family and medical leave of such employees will be followed.

 NOTE: This policy is consistent with federal law regarding family and medical leave.
 The links below are to applicable forms on the U.S. Department of Labor Web site.